ngsankha/pldi-19-artifact/README.md

 ### VM Image

+The VM image can be found [here](https://drive.google.com/drive/folders/1Rl_r0UhqRlYVLimDDj0kv-NqjK-t_Mz1?usp=sharing).
+The MD5 hash for this zip file is `96813f71ba74b86dabffa65f54eadddc`.

-In order to use the [provided image](https://drive.google.com/drive/folders/1Rl_r0UhqRlYVLimDDj0kv-NqjK-t_Mz1?usp=sharing), open the `pldi-19-artifact.vbox` file in VirtualBox to import the VM.
+To run it, open the `pldi-19-artifact.vbox` file in VirtualBox to import the VM.
 Once you start the VM, you can access the shell with username `vagrant` and password `vagrant`.

+A tip when using VirtualBox:
+You may not be able to scroll in the VirtualBox terminal using your mouse.
+Instead, you can use `Shift + Page Up` or `Shift + Page Down`.
+On a Mac, `Page Up` is the equivalent of `fn + Up Arrow` and `Page Down` is `fn + Down Arrow`.

 ## Getting Started: Navigating the VM